The district heating will be renewed in 2024

 Determining the usage power based on actual consumption increases the clarity, fairness, and transparency of payment criteria.
 For example, changes in the building's purpose or habits affect the usage power.

 At your request, we will conduct usage power inspections based on one year's consumption adjusted for weather.
 Therefore, you can request a separate inspection for an energy efficiency measure that you believe will affect district heating consumption after the heating season.
 The weather adjustment factor aims to balance the discrepancy between different observation periods.
-Currently, we use a weather adjustment factor of 1.20.
+Currently, we use a weather correction factor of 1.20 when checking the maximum daily average power and 1.00 when checking the annual average consumption.

 In new properties, the usage power is 55% of the design power.
 The design power is determined based on the technical plans of the property's heating system when the customer joins district heating.